 You should not breastfeed while using peginterferon alfa-2a.
 Women with HIV or AIDS should not breastfeed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 How should I use peginterferon alfa-2a?

 Store in the refrigerator, protected from light.
-Do not freeze.
+Do not shake or freeze this medicine.